KeithDsouza25/5-Python-Projects-for-Beginners/README.md

 - Else if the user didn’t guess the integer in the minimum number of guesses, he/she will get “Better Luck Next Time!” output.
 - You will require to install Random and math libraries in Python, it is pre-installed in the Python programming language.

+## Quiz Game
+- In this project, the user gets a total of 10 Basic Python MCQs to solve.
+- The project is customisable to create a quiz related to any topic.
+- It works on a function run_quiz in which the for loop displays the questions in the list and takes inputs from the users.
+- These answers are then compared to the right answers in the questions list.
+- The final score is then displayed to the user.

 ## Random Password Generator:
 - In this project we ask the user to input the desired lenght of password to be created
 - Then we generate a password of given lenght and print it for the user.